 - Parking lottery for next semester

 Federal regulations require that all educational institutions disclose their refund policy to all prospective students.
-Below is the Williams College Refund Policy for the 2018-2019 academic year:
+Here is the Williams College Refund Policy, which outlines withdrawal deadlines and amounts refunded.

 Federal Funds Repayment